Denise Lewis OBE is an accomplished presenter, broadcaster, former athlete and President of Commonwealth Games England.

 In addition to her broadcast commitments, Denise has taken on the role of ambassador and patron for several initiatives, events and charities.

-In 2014, Denise was announced as ambassador for the Investec Epsom Derby and QIPCO Champions Day at Ascot and in the same year, Denise took on a similar ambassadorial role for 2014’s Telegraph Be: Fit event, a female health and fitness convention, which carried through to 2015.
+Denise was announced as ambassador for the Investec Epsom Derby and QIPCO Champions Day at Ascot and in the same year, Denise took on a similar ambassadorial role for Telegraph Be: Fit event, a female health and fitness convention.

 Charitable work is close to Denise’s heart and she works closely with Breast Cancer Care and Sparks and she is the President of Commonwealth Games England.